-- What factors motivated young women 1 to become Vestal Virgins? - Imagine that you are a Roman pagan 2. of 394 CE, witnessing the disbanding of the Vestals.
+- [1] A hearth is a traditional home fireplace used for cooking, usually made of stone or brick, and quite large.
+Since ancient times, a hearth has symbolized the warmth and comfort of a family home. - 1.
+What factors may have motivated young women to become Vestal Virgins? - 2.
+Imagine that you are a Roman pagan of 394 CE, witnessing the disbanding of the Vestals.
 How might you react?
 How might your reaction change if you were a Christian?